-Moved by Trustee Charbonneau

-Seconded by Trustee O'Leary

-THAT the December 6, 2016 Annual Organizational Meeting of the Niagara Catholic District School Board be adjourned.
+Moved by Trustee Charbonneau Seconded by Trustee O'Leary THAT the December 6, 2016 Annual Organizational Meeting of the Niagara Catholic District School Board be adjourned.
 CARRIED

-This meeting was adjourned at 7:15 p.m.

-Minutes of the Annual Organizational December 6, 2016 .
-Meeting of the Niagara Catholic District School Board held on
+Minutes of the Annual Organizational Meeting of the Niagara Catholic District School Board held on December 6, 2016.

-Approved on December 20, 2016 .
+Approved on December 20, 2016.

 Fr.
-Paul MacNeil John Crocco

-Chairperson of the Board Director of Education/Secretary -Treasurer
+Paul MacNeil Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer